Head of Business Development, Vodafone Internet of Things (IoT)

 It’s clear, then, that NB-IoT has the potential to transform business models across a wide range of industries.
 Vodafone has successfully deployed the technology in nine countries, including Germany, Spain, Ireland, Italy and the Netherlands.
 Vodafone is also running NB-IoT trials in other parts of the world and has established a network of NB-IoT test labs which provide the ideal pre-integration testing environment for application developers and device, module and chip manufacturers.
 To further simplify and accelerate the deployment of NB-IoT, Vodafone also provide developers with access to NB-IoT development kits.

-Vodafone believes that NB-IoT represents the best solution for low-cost, wide-area deployments.
+Vodafone for Business believes that NB-IoT represents the best solution for low-cost, wide-area deployments.
 And as more organisations join the ecosystem of partners and vendors, it will continue to drive the emergence of exciting use cases across key areas such as buildings, insurance and healthcare.

 In short, NB-IoT provides the technology pathway to a low-cost connected future.